bbompk/Rodobot/README.md

 # Rodobot
-Python discord bot made for a private server
+python discord bot made for a private server

-Host this bot on repl.it and put the bot token in secrets
+- Host this bot on repl.it and put the bot token in secrets
+- Also create guild_ids.json for your guilds(servers) ids